appium/java-client/docs/The-event_firing.md

 # The purpose

 This feature allows end user to organize the event logging on the client side.
-Also this feature may be useful in a binding with standard or custom reporting frameworks.
+Also, this feature may be useful in a binding with standard or custom reporting frameworks.
 The feature has been introduced first since Selenium API v4.

 # The API